SkillsUnion/tamkeen-cloud/intro-cloud-and-aws/aws-prerequisites-account-setup.md

 ### AWS Control Tower

 AWS also offers AWS Control Tower, which enhances automation in Organizations and integrates with other AWS services like AWS CloudTrail, AWS Config, Amazon CloudWatch, and AWS Service Catalog.
 These services may incur additional costs.
-For more information, see [AWS Control Tower Pricing](https://aws.amazon.com/controltower/pricing).
+For more information, see <a href="https://aws.amazon.com/controltower/pricing" target="_blank">AWS Control Tower Pricing</a>.